MaaSTaaR/539kernel-book/Chapter 4: The Progenitor of 539kernel.md

 }
 ```

 Beside putting the characters in the correct location in the video memory, the function `print` has two other jobs to do.
 The first is iterating through each character in the string that has been passed through the parameter `str` and the second one is translating the value of `x` into the corresponding memory location ^[Please note that the way of writing this code and any other code in 539kernel is focuses on the readability of the code instead of efficiency in term of anything<!-- TODO: Maybe move this note to the introduction of the book? -->.
 Therefore, there is absolutely better ways of writing this code and any other code in term of performance or space efficiency].
 For the first job, we use the normal way of C programming language which as we mentioned earlier, considers the type string as an array of characters the ends with the null character `\0`.
 For the second job, the two local variables `currCharLocationInVidMem` and `currColorLocationInVidMem` which, as I think, have a pretty clear names, are used to store the calculated video memory location that we are going to put the character on based on the value of `nextTextPos`.
 As we have said before, the characters should be stored in an even position, therefore, we multiply the current value `nextTextPos` with `2` to get the next even location in the video memory, and since we are starting from `0` in `nextTextPos`, we can ensure that we are going to use all available locations in the video memory and because the color information is stored in the byte exactly next to the character byte, then calculating `currColorLocationInVidMem` is too easy, we just need to add `1` to the location of the character.
 Finally, we increase the value `nextTextPos` by `1` since we have used the `x` position that `nextTextPos` is pointing to for printing the current character.
-The last point to discuss is the code line which put the color information `video[ currColorLocationInVidMem ] = 15;`, as you can see, we have used the value `15` which means white color as foreground, you can manipulate this value to change the background and foreground color of the characters ^[But you need to wait until you can compile the code!
-Sorry for that!].
+The last point to discuss is the code line which put the color information `video[ currColorLocationInVidMem ] = 15;`, as you can see, we have used the value `15` which means white color as foreground, you can manipulate this value to change the background and foreground color of the characters.
 Next, is the code of `println`.

 ```{.c}
 void println()